A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 - Do you have a quirky, funny, or just plain interesting story?

-These are your best opportunities.
-Start looking at everything your nonprofit does through this lens and you’ll start finding stories that you can pitch.
+Start looking at everything your nonprofit does through this lens, and you’ll find stories you can pitch.

 If you don’t have any of these angles to work, here are some other possibilities: